 “Much of the world is now operating under an ‘ask, don’t tell’ decriminalization model, especially across South and Central America,” says James Bunn, a freelance consultant who works with charity Drug Science and psychedelic lobbying groups.
-“Canada is slowly moving towards a legal medical model, while US states and cities are decriminalizing,” with Oregon legalizing regulated psilocybin sessions.
+“Canada is slowly moving towards a legal medical model, while US states and cities are decriminalizing,” with Oregon and Colorado legalizing regulated psilocybin sessions.

 Developments are happening apace, he adds.
 “The Caribbean island chain St Vincent and the Grenadines is poised to be the epicenter of psychedelic innovation.
 They recognize this new industrious market.
 They have implemented a quick and reactive regulatory framework for the psychedelic industry to flourish.
 In 2022, they fully legalized the production, sale, and transport of all naturally occurring psychedelics—though companies will have to work with a small group of state-favored firms.”